codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 - `trigger` - (Optional) A collection of `trigger` blocks as documented below.
 Triggers [documentation](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/triggers/git-triggers/).
 - `spec_template` - (Optional) A collection of `spec_template` blocks as documented below.
 - `runtime_environment` - (Optional) A collection of `runtime_environment` blocks as documented below.
+- `contexts` - (Optional) A list of strings representing the contexts ([shared_configuration](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/shared-configuration/)) to be configured for the pipeline

 ---